AlexandreHugoMathieu/alexandremathieu.github.io/_posts/2024-10-16-cabledefect.md

   - Insulation fault
 ---

-Cables are omnipresent over the PV array and enables the electrical connection between the PV array elements.
-Those defects are among the most severe due to their frequency and impact on their performance [1].
+**Cables** are omnipresent over the PV array and enable the electrical connection between the PV array elements.
+Cable failures are among the **most severe** due to their frequency and impact on their performance [1].

 This blog post deals with the causes, the apparition time and signature of cable failures.